MatthewRizzo/spotify_api_scraper/README.md

 * get % genre in playlist
 * implement state check during auth
   * better secure against XSS
-* Refresh Token on Timeout for user
 * implement @self.needs_refresh_handler in user manager for sleeker refresh
 * Add the image of each playlist to the playlist table
-* better handle when track has feat artists
 * have clicking on pie chart link to the artist/album itself
 * make end url's not show the long params
 * handle error if click cancel when authorizing user